 i want to look less tired

 Looking tired is one of the most common reasons people seek out cosmetic treatments.
-It's never nice to told that you look tired, but it's particularly hurtful when you're not.
+It's never nice to told that you look tired, and it's particularly hurtful when you're not.

 what makes us look tired?

 As we age, our faces lose volume.
-The youthful plumpness to our cheeks and under eye areas slowly fades over time and we start to some predictable, visible signs, sagging and hollows.
+The youthful plumpness to our cheeks and under eye areas slowly fades over time.
+As a result, we start to see some predictable, visible signs including hollowing.
 This is particularly common in the mid-face and under the eye areas.

 By re-contouring the peri-ocular region (the area surrounding the eye) we can hugely improve the signs of tiredness.

-It's important to understand that whilst the most obvious signs of tiredness might be directly beneath the eyes, in Dr Jake's experience often the entire cheek complex and surrounding eye area will need some form of support.
-Areas that may be treated include:
+It's important to understand that whilst the most obvious signs of tiredness might be directly beneath the eyes, in Dr Jake's experience the cheek complex and surrounding eye area will also need some form of support.
+If you think of the area like a tent, each wall of the tent needs to be supported to created an overall, solid structure.

 1) The cheek bones